emuise/code-structProdSem/scripts/manuscript/manuscript.md

 the relationship between spectral indices and productivity depends on the ecosystem type, land cover type, amount of canopy cover, and productivity in the region [@shi2017].
-Likewise, relationships between productivity and biodiversity also contain uncertainty, recognizing that biodiversity is governed by a variety of factors of which productivity is but one [@skidmore2021].
-Despite these uncertainties, remotely sensed vegetation indices have enabled the assessment of biodiversity patterns at single time points [@bonn2004; @nagendra2010; @phillips2008], or through time when using time series data [@berry2007; @radeloff2019;
+Likewise, relationships between productivity indicators and biodiversity also contain uncertainty, recognizing that biodiversity is governed by a variety of factors of which productivity is but one [@skidmore2021].
+Despite these uncertainties, remotely sensed vegetation indices have enabled the assessment of biodiversity patterns at single time points [@bonn2004;
-@coops2019]
+@nagendra2010; @phillips2008], or through time when using time series data [@berry2007; @radeloff2019; @coops2019]

 While biodiversity is not solely driven by productivity, the relationship between productivity and biodiversity can be explained